Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 To get a total Rank of S, not only are you needed to earn all the S ranks, but to also complete the two secret chapters.
 These chapters have no ranking, and you are just required to complete them.

 ```
-⚠️ Be aware that if you are going for the secret chapters, any hits or any time you spend in these secret chapters
+⚠️ Be aware that if you are going for the secret chapters, any hits taken or any amount of time
-will count for the rankings in the main chapters, as you're still technically playing them.
+spent in these secret chapters will count for the rankings in the main chapters, as you're technically still inside it.
-If you're thinking of doing S ranks and the secret chapters and at the same time,
+If you're thinking of doing S ranks and the secret chapters and at the same time, know that you'll make at least
-know that you'll make at least the time ranking almost impossible to do.
+the time ranking almost impossible to do.
 ```

 ## Damageless, Full Combo